Federal Pell Grant

 Disbursement for Federal Pell Grant

-Credential students Pell Grant disbursement occurs after the census date -- established by Admission and Records -- when your units are locked.
+Credential students Pell Grant disbursement occurs after the census date for the term -- established by Admission and Records -- when your units are locked.
 At that time your courses are evaluated to ensure you are eligible for a disbursement.
 If you are taking prerequisites courses, those are not counted as eligible for a Pell Grant disbursement.

 |Enrollment Status||Number of Units Enrolled||Percentage of Disbursed Amount|